bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/react-class-2-func.md

 ExampleFunctionalComponentWithMultipleStateProperties.js

-Here’s a [CodeSandbox](https://codesandbox.io/s/ypjynxx16x) for this example.
+Here's a [CodeSandbox](https://codesandbox.io/s/ypjynxx16x) for this example.

 This demonstrates how you can convert a class-based component with multiple state properties to a functional component using the `useState()` Hook.

 ## Step 4 — Adding Hooks to a Class with State and `componentDidMount`

-Let’s consider a class with `state` and `componentDidMount`.
+Let's consider a class with `state` and `componentDidMount`.
 To demonstrate, you will look at a scenario where you set an initial state for the three input fields and have them all update to a different set of values after five seconds.

 To achieve this, you will declare an initial state value for the input fields and implement a `componentDidMount()` lifecycle method that will run after the initial render to update the state values:

 ExampleClassComponentWithStateAndComponentDidMount.js

-When the app runs, the input fields will have the initial values you’ve defined in the state object.
-These values will then update to the values you’ve defined inside the `componentDidMount()` method after five seconds.
+When the app runs, the input fields will have the initial values you've defined in the state object.
+These values will then update to the values you've defined inside the `componentDidMount()` method after five seconds.

 Next, you will convert this class to a functional component using the React `useState` and `useEffect` Hooks:

 ExampleFunctionalComponentWithStateAndComponentDidMount.js

-Here’s a [CodeSandbox](https://codesandbox.io/s/jzoz2n97my) for this example.
+Here's a [CodeSandbox](https://codesandbox.io/s/jzoz2n97my) for this example.

 In terms of functionality, this component does exactly the same thing as the previous example.
 The only difference is that instead of using the conventional `state` object and `componentDidMount()` lifecycle method as you did in the class component, you used the `useState` and `useEffect` Hooks.

 ## Step 5 — Adding Hooks to a Class with State, `componentDidMount`, and `componentDidUpdate`

-Next, let’s look at a React class with state and two lifecycle methods: `componentDidMount` and `componentDidUpdate`.
+Next, let's look at a React class with state and two lifecycle methods: `componentDidMount` and `componentDidUpdate`.
 Most of the solutions up to this point have used the `useState` Hook.
 In this example, you will focus on the `useEffect` Hook.

-To best demonstrate how this works, let’s modify your code to dynamically update the `<h3>` header on the page.
+To best demonstrate how this works, let's modify your code to dynamically update the `<h3>` header on the page.

 Currently, the header says `This is a Class Component`.
 Now, you will define a `componentDidMount()` method to update the header to say `Welcome to React Hooks` after three seconds: